-All the five schools of fiqh agree that istita'ah is a requirement for the Hajj duty to become obligatory as mentioned by the Qu'ranic verse:
+All the five schools of figh agree that istita'ah is a requirement for the Hajj duty to become obligatory as mentioned by the Qu'ranic verse:

 ("... whoever is able to make his way there").
-The Qur'an, 3:97
+The Our'an, 3:97